Li Xinggang: "Silo Pavilion", Holiday Inn Express Beijing Shougang, 2018

 This is a renovation project located in the West Beijing Industrial Heritage Park, where the existing infrastructure and mining silos were transformed into a Holiday Inn through structural reinforcement and modest expansion.
-The new construction is superimposed over the preserved section and contrasts dramatically with the original closed walls of the lower barn station with a light and horizontal gesture.
+The new construction is superimposed on the preserved section and contrasts dramatically with the original closed walls of the lower barn station with a light, horizontal gesture.
 Industrial amenities such as the hopper inside the mine silo have also been incorporated into the signature bar and all-day dining restaurant.

-Yanqing National Sliding Centre for Beijing 2022 Olympic Winter Games, 2022
+Yanqing National Sliding Centre for the Beijing 2022 Olympic Winter Games, 2022

 It is a venue designed to complement the snowmobile bobsleigh program for the Beijing 2022 Winter Olympics, with the building coiled around a complex south-facing hillside.
-Through a series of advanced BIM technology, digital intelligence technology, etc., the design matched the complex terrain and advanced track with the building's form and space, as well as solved the problem of shading on the south slope through the geo-environmentalized design technique.
-The venue also provides a viewing and touring trail to the public that is interwoven with the track in three dimensions.
+Using a range of advanced BIM and digital intelligence technologies, the design integrates the building's form and spatial layout with the complex terrain and advanced track.
+It also addresses shading on the south-facing slope through a geo-environmental design technique.
+The venue also provides the public with a three-dimensional viewing and touring trail that is interwoven with the track.

 Beijing 2022 Olympic & Paralympic Winter Games Yanqing Area / Yanqing National Alpine Skiing Centre, 2022

-As one of the three main competition zones for the Beijing 2022 Winter Olympics and Paralympics, it hosted two major events—Alpine Skiing and Bobsleigh—awarding 21 Olympic gold medals and 30 Paralympic gold medals.
+As one of the three main competition zones for the Beijing 2022 Winter Olympics and Paralympics, it hosted two major events—Alpine Skiing and Bobsleigh.

 The design and construction of the Yanqing Competition Zone were guided by the concept of "mountain forest venues and an ecological Winter Olympics".
 Utilizing digital design and construction based on an environmental information model, along with "BIM+" collaborative technology for multi-scenario adaptation, the project achieved minimally invasive and reversible alpine venues, earth-sheltered facilities with near-zero carbon consumption, and the assessment, transplantation, and protection of native trees in mountainous areas.
 Additionally, ecological conservation and restoration efforts were implemented across an altitude drop of over 1,000 meters.

 "Chongtai", Taizicheng Exhibition Center of Chongli, 2022

-This is a renovation project located in the Zhangjiakou Competition Area for the Beijing 2022 Winter Olympics.
-The design transforms a cramped, vertical existing building, which stands abruptly in the mountainous terrain, into an introverted exhibition space, to which a public viewing space is added through horizontal cantilevers on the outside.
-The horizontal space, made of white fair-faced concrete and offering views of the mountains, ultimately points towards the ruins of Taizicheng historical site.
+This renovation project is located in the Zhangjiakou Competition Area for the Beijing 2022 Winter Olympics.
+The design transforms a cramped, vertically oriented existing building, which stands prominently in the mountainous terrain, into an introverted exhibition space.
+A public viewing area is added through horizontally cantilevered extensions on the exterior.
+Made of white fair-faced concrete and offering panoramic views of the surrounding mountains, the horizontal space ultimately directs visitors' attention toward the ruins of Taizicheng historical site.